-cozy orthotic slippers by Vionic offer so much support that they are endorsed by the American Podiatric Medical Association.
-They even received the association's official seal of acceptance, thanks to their podiatrist-designed EVA foam insole, deep heel cup, and substantial arch support.
-These slippers are made of a warm synthetic material and have a Velcro strap on the top, which is ideal for swollen feet, since it allows you to adjust the tension and width of the shoe.
-The slippers' rubber sole also makes them perfect for outdoor wear.
+cozy orthotic slippers by Vionic offer so much support that they are endorsed by the American Podiatric Medical Association (APMA) — they even received the association's official seal of acceptance.
+They feature a podiatrist-designed EVA foam insole, supportive heel cup, and substantial arch support.
+These slippers are made of a cozy terry cloth material and have a hook-and-loop closure that's easily adjustable, which is ideal for swollen feet, since it allows you to customize the tension and width of the shoe.
+The slippers' sturdy sole also makes them perfect for outdoor wear.

 If the idea of spending a ton of money on shoes you'll likely only wear around the house is unappealing, then a budget-friendly option like these

 HomeTop comfort slippers is ideal.
 Available in three different colors at an affordable price point, they offer a cushioned memory foam insole covered in a soft, knitted terry that provides ample support for your feet.
 Plus, they have a non-skid rubber sole.